 The MacMillan Center is not a school, and most of its faculty have appointments in other units of the University.
 It works with roughly 250 faculty across the University in any given year and supports twenty-eight ladder faculty positions, as well as more than seventy-five visiting scholars in different arts and sciences fields.
 The MacMillan Center has also appointed many language faculty to multiyear appointments in specific international fields and languages.
-Its regional councils regularly teach all levels of ten foreign languages (Dutch, Hindi, Indonesian, modern Greek, Sanskrit, Swahili, Urdu, Vietnamese, Yorùbá, Zulu) and collaborate with the Center for Language Study (CLS) in supporting Directed Independent Language Study of another sixty-four languages for undergraduate, graduate, and professional school students.
+Its regional councils regularly teach all levels of several foreign languages, including Dutch, Hindi, Indonesian, modern Greek, Sanskrit, Swahili, Urdu, Vietnamese, Yorùbá, and Zulu.
+It also collaborates with the Center for Language Study (CLS) in supporting Directed Independent Language Study of more than another 60 languages for undergraduate, graduate, and professional school students.
 Additionally, regional councils and language faculty participate actively in the Cornell, Columbia, and Yale shared course initiative led by CLS, using distance-learning technology to send Dutch, Modern Greek, Yorùbá, and Zulu, and to receive Bengali, Romanian, and Tamil.

 A number of international, interdisciplinary professorships were created at the MacMillan Center in 2002 by the University.
 To date, four have been endowed—the William K. Lanman, Jr. Professor of Anthropology and International Affairs; the Leitner Professor of International Law, Politics, and International Studies; the Howard H. Leach Professor of Economics and International Affairs; and the Leitner Professor of Philosophy and International Affairs.

 The MacMillan Center is headquartered at Henry R. Luce Hall, 34 Hillhouse Avenue, with additional classroom and office space in Rosenkranz Hall at 115 Prospect Street.
-The business office and several MacMillan Center programs are located at 230 Prospect Street.
+Some MacMillan Center programs are also located at 230 Prospect Street.